 A metal slug flew by, missing them by inches.
 "A wise idea, I might add," Feron replied.

 "At least we agree on something."
 Ethan put his knife away and continued firing at the shooters.
 No matter how many they killed, two more entered the fray.
 Liara gathered the blue energy and formed it into a sphere in her hands.
-Within a second, she launched the ball at the group in question.
-It stood there, suspended in the air, pulling those nearby toward it and flew around the object as if they were like a string attached to a ceiling.
+In a second, she launched the ball at the group in question.
+It suspended in the air, pulling those nearby toward it and flew around the object as if they were like a string attached to a ceiling.

 This gave Ethan and Feron the advantage.
 They focused their fire at the floating shooters as the Courier used VATS whenever he could.
 He ducked as one of them flew above him.
 He continued firing, with Liara firing her pistol at another new attacker running in on the scene.